Anthropic Shipped the Runtime. Who Ships the Governance?

 The governance question is not whether you can stop the agent.
 It is whether your organization knows who has the authority to stop it, and how many seconds that takes.

-The obligations are comprehensive: risk management systems, data governance, technical documentation, record-keeping, transparency to affected persons, human oversight, accuracy, robustness, cybersecurity, conformity assessment, post-market monitoring, and incident reporting.4 For deployers processing personal data in high-risk use cases --- creditworthiness assessment, insurance pricing, hiring, public-sector decision-making --- two separate impact assessments are required before deployment: a Fundamental Rights Impact Assessment under AI Act Article 27 and a Data Protection Impact Assessment under GDPR Article 35.14
+The obligations are comprehensive: risk management systems, data governance, technical documentation, record-keeping, transparency to affected persons, human oversight, accuracy, robustness, cybersecurity, conformity assessment, post-market monitoring, and incident reporting.4 For the deployers Article 27 actually reaches---public-law bodies and private providers of public services, plus deployers running the Annex III creditworthiness or insurance-pricing use cases---a Fundamental Rights Impact Assessment under AI Act Article 27 is required before deployment, and where personal data is processed it stacks with a Data Protection Impact Assessment under GDPR Article 35.14

 The penalty structure stacks.
 The AI Act imposes fines up to 15 million euros or 3% of global annual turnover for deployer-obligation violations, rising to 35 million euros or 7% for non-compliance with the Article 5 prohibitions.4 GDPR adds up to 20 million euros or 4% of global turnover separately.20 A single Managed Agent processing personal data in Europe can trigger violations under both frameworks simultaneously.

-August 2, 2026 is not a planning deadline.
+The high-risk deployer deadline---now December 2, 2027 under the Digital Omnibus---is not a planning deadline.
 It is the date your examiner expects the binder to be complete.
+The deferral buys time; it does not move the work.

 How Do the KYA Pillars Map to Claude Managed Agents?